RyanW84/CodeReviews.Console.Flashcards/README.md

 dotnet build

 ##Running the Application
-You can run the Web application from Visual Studio.
+You can run the Application from Visual Studio.
 OR
 Run using the .NET CLI in the folder you have chosen when cloning